OpenID Connect Authentication with Booked Scheduler

 client secret.
 When one AppID service is bound to a Cloud Foundry

-application, IBM Cloud populates the VCAP_SERVICES
+application, IBM Cloud populates the VCAP_SERVICES environment

 variable with the OpenID configuration.
 This variable contains a